quassy/prefect/docs/core/advanced_tutorials/task-guide.md

 Our final observation is that the Parameters were added to the Flow as-is (no copies were made).
 Copies will only be created when you _call_ a Task.

-!!! tip You can specify non-data dependencies with the functional API
+!!! tip "You can specify non-data dependencies with the functional API"
     A common misconception is that the functional API does not allow users to specify non-data dependent tasks (Task B should run _after_ Task A, but no data is exchanged).
 In fact, this is possible using the special `upstream_tasks` keyword argument to the task's call method.
 Here is an example:

     ```python